 We partner with carefully selected charities where we can be directly involved and where our investments can have a measurable impact.

 We engage in a range of activities that include supporting management to become more effective; devoting resources in kind, including volunteering, to practical projects; and helping to raise awareness of the charities’ work, including among our portfolio companies, so that they can grow and thrive.

-We have chosen to support three organisations in particular: City Year, which runs a mentoring programme in city schools in the US and the UK; Habitat for Humanity, which builds simple, affordable housing in partnership with people in need across the world; and Uncommon Schools, which runs a network of urban schools in the US.
+We currently support two organisations in particular: City Year, which runs a mentoring programme in city schools in the US and the UK; and Habitat for Humanity, which builds simple, affordable housing in partnership with people in need across the world.

 The TowerBrook Foundation is funded from the profits of our business and is registered as a charity.